-The Spanish alphabet: 27 letters, 5 vowels, 37 sounds – Tips to pronounce like a native speaker
+The Spanish alphabet -How to pronounce the 37 sounds like a native speaker

 When we study a foreign language we start by learning the alphabet so that we can spell the words.
 However, very few of us learn how to pronounce each sound of the new language.